gushenweiz/scCAEs/README.md

 python scCAEs.py --dataset folder_name
 ```

-fold_name represents the name of your dataset folder.
+The fold_name represents the name of your dataset folder.
 We use the Zeisel dataset as an example.
 You can download the data at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE60361.
 Then you can generate the gene expression matrix file "data.csv" and the cell label file "label.csv" and put them in the folder "/datasets/Zeisel".
 Finally you can run the following code.

 ```bash
 python scCAEs.py --dataset Zeisel